xunweiyee/End-to-end-ASR-Pytorch/README.md

   <img src="assets/model_architecture.png" height="300">
 </p>

 There are two main subcomponents.
-First is the extractor, the extractor further extract the audio features for every frame into a latent representation $h$.
+First is the extractor, the extractor further extracts the audio features for every frame into a latent representation $h$.
 Then we have the classifier, that takes in the latent representation, make prediction for each frame by classifying them into a predefined set of word token such as “a”, “the”, “-tion” etc. Lastly, the Beam search decoding algorithm decode the raw classification results into a sentence.
 A typical ASR has a CNN extractor and a RNN classifier.

 <p align="center">
   <img src="assets/extractor.png" height="250">
 </p>

-For our experimentation we firstly fix the classifier to be RNN, and compare on how the 4 NN variants perform as the extractor.
+For our experimentation we firstly fix the classifier to be RNN, and compare how the 4 NN variants perform as the extractor.

 <p align="center">
   <img src="assets/classifier.png" height="250">
 </p>

 Secondly, we fix the Extractor to be CNN. and replace the classifier with the 4 NN variants.

 ---